ekala-project/eka/adrs/0007-refined-manifest-format.md

 - **Positive:**

-  - **Clear Separation of Concerns:** The `[nix.fetch]` table provides a clear home for all Nix-related fetching.
+  - **Future-Proof:** The clear separation between backend-agnostic `atoms` and `legacy.nix.fetch` dependencies creates a path for supporting other backends in the future.
-  - **Explicit Semantics:** The `build` key makes the distinction between eval-time and build-time fetching unambiguous and directly maps to the underlying implementation.
+  - **Robust Decentralization:** Source mirroring and content-addressed locking make the format resilient.
-  - **Consistent and Ergonomic:** The dotted key syntax provides a concise format for simple cases, while the data model remains a consistent set of tables.
+  - **Explicit and Consistent:** The format is declarative, consistent, and easy to parse.

 - **Negative:**
   - **Breaking Change:** This format is not compatible with the previous placeholder format.